A Cold Tracer in a Hot Bath: In and Out of Equilibrium

-Characterizing the dynamics of a tracer in a particle bath is a fundamental problem in statistical mechanics.
-When the bath is a passive, equilibrium fluid, considerable effort has been devoted to deriving the tracer's effective dynamics starting from a microscopic Hamiltonian description of the system~\cite{feynman1963, fkm1965, caldeira1983, mori1965, vankampen1986, zwanzig2001}.
+Characterizing the dynamics of a tracer particle immersed in a bath is a fundamental problem in statistical mechanics.
+For passive, equilibrium fluids, considerable effort has been devoted to deriving effective tracer dynamics starting from microscopic Hamiltonian descriptions~\cite{feynman1963, fkm1965, caldeira1983, mori1965, vankampen1986, zwanzig2001}.
 These studies conclude that equilibrium is contagious: if the bath particles are in equilibrium, the tracer follows a Langevin equation that leads to the Boltzmann distribution.
 More recently, attention has shifted to the converse question of whether nonequilibrium is contagious.
-For the much-studied case of a passive tracer in a bath of active particles~\cite{wu2000,Loi2008,Underhill2008,Leptos2009,Dunkel2010,Kurtuldu2011,Mino2011,Zaid2011,wilson2011differential,Argun2016,Foffano2012,Mino2013,Kasyap2014,Morozov2014,Thiffeault2015,Suma2016,Burkholder2017,Pietzonka2018,Chaki2018,Kanazawa2020,Knezevic2020,maes2020,Abbaspour2021,Reichert2021, granek2022, solon2022}, the answer is generally affirmative: the tracer exhibits anomalous transport properties, violates appropriately defined fluctuation-dissipation theorems (FDTs), and generates ratchet currents that can induce spontaneous motion.
+For the much-studied case of a passive tracer in a bath of active particles~\cite{wu2000,Loi2008,Underhill2008,Leptos2009,Dunkel2010,Kurtuldu2011,Mino2011,Zaid2011,wilson2011differential,Foffano2012,Mino2013,Kasyap2014,maggi2014generalized, Morozov2014,Thiffeault2015,Suma2016,Argun2016,Burkholder2017, Pietzonka2018,cui2018generalized, Chaki2018,Kanazawa2020,Knezevic2020,maes2020,Abbaspour2021,Reichert2021, granek2022, solon2022, santra2023dynamical, pelargonio2023generalized,sarkar2024harmonic}, the answer is generally affirmative: the tracer exhibits anomalous transport properties, violates appropriately defined fluctuation-dissipation theorems (FDTs), and generates ratchet currents that can induce spontaneous motion.
 The tracer thus inherits the active nature of the bath.

-An interesting case, intermediate between the equilibrium and active baths described above, is that of a cold tracer in a bath of hot Brownian particles (Fig. \ref{fig:fig1}a)~\cite{ilkerjoanny2021,grosberg2021, jardat2022diffusion, goswami2023trapped, burov2024}.
-This situation arises when a tracer in a cold fluid is coupled to colloids whose fluctuations are enhanced beyond equilibrium, for example, by external irradiation~\cite{volpe2011microswimmers}.
-The enhanced fluctuations could also be of internal origin, as is the case for a bath of bacteria~\cite{wu2000} or enzymes~\cite{zhao2017enhanced}.
-When the tracer is much larger than such particles, their dynamics appear Brownian at the tracer's scale, but with an effective temperature larger than that of the surrounding fluid.
+An interesting case, intermediate between the equilibrium and active baths described above, is that of a cold tracer in a bath of hot Brownian particles (Fig. \ref{fig:fig1}a)~\cite{ilkerjoanny2021,grosberg2021, jardat2022diffusion, goswami2023trapped, burov2024, santra2024forces}.
+This situation arises when a tracer in a cold fluid is coupled to colloids whose fluctuations are enhanced, for example, by external irradiation~\cite{volpe2011microswimmers}. \if{The enhanced fluctuations could also be of internal origin, as is the case for a bath of bacteria~\cite{wu2000} or enzymes~\cite{zhao2017enhanced}.
+When the tracer is much larger than such particles, their dynamics appear Brownian at the tracer's scale, but with an effective temperature larger than that of the surrounding fluid.}\fi The hot colloids could also model active particles, such as bacteria~\cite{wu2000,massana2024multiple} or enzymes~\cite{zhao2017enhanced}, if scale separation allows them to be treated as Brownian on the tracer's scale.